 Action Partners Timeframe a.
-Establish 'accessibility reference group' to advise on the 'real life' needs of new and refurbished public buildings and spaces Including the Future hospital and St Helier Department for the EnvironmentDepartment for InfrastructureCommunity and Voluntary sector Medium-term b.
+Establish 'accessibility reference group' to advise on the 'real life' needs of new and refurbished public buildings and spaces Department for the Environment Medium-term •Including the Future hospital and St Helier Department for InfrastructureCommunity and Voluntary sector b.
 Establish process for identifying (and dealing with) accessibility 'hot spots' • For example, inaccessible road crossings Department for InfrastructureOccupational TherapyCommunity and Voluntary sector Short-term c.
 Countryside Access Strategy for Jersey - work with groups set up to maximise accessibility of the outdoors - including development of an online map to promote accessibility of the natural environment